For an overview of the Algolia B2C jobs, see Indexing Overview.

 Only changes to B2C Product attributes will cause a Product to be included in the delta update, changes to price and inventory information will not.
 However, once a product is included, it will have its price and inventory information indexed.
 Use the price and inventory jobs to index changes to prices and inventory, respectively.

-AlgoliaProductIndex_v2 job (or a custom job based on the
+AlgoliaProductIndex_v2 job, or a create a custom job based on the

 Record update method: